Kong/docs.konghq.com/src/gateway/kong-enterprise/dev-portal/applications/auth-provider-strategy.md

   <div class="alert alert-warning">
     <strong>Important:</strong> The OAuth2 plugin does not support
     hybrid mode.
-Since the Key Authentication plugin is using the `kong-oauth2` strategy and client ID credential, hybrid mode is also not supported for the Key Authentication plugin.
 If your organization uses hybrid mode, you must use an external identity provider and configure the OpenID Connect plugin.
   </div>